srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 See (https://docs.pega.com/decision-management-reference-materials/database-tables-monitoring-models) for more information.

-## Export only selected models from Pega
+## Selective Export to reduce amount of data

 Both tables can grow very large.
 You typically need only the last snapshot (this is also the default configuration) and only the predictor binning for a selection of the models.
 For example, you may only be interested in the models for the application you are working on, not in all the adaptive models that were ever created in the system, or perhaps in just a particular Channel.